ovebepari/ovebepari.github.io/_posts/2018-02-25-texting-with-a-random-stranger-on-bus-through-notes-app.md

 ---
 layout: post
-title: Texting with A Random Stranger Through Notes App, Looking for Rejections on the Street, Part one
+title: Texting with a Random Stranger Through Notes App, Looking for Rejections on the Street, Part one
 comments: true
 categories: Personal
 location: Dhaka, Bangladesh